EnockNiyo/web-development-for-Beginner/README.md

 # web-development-for-Beginner
-This helps Beginner to start Web development
+This helps Beginner to start with Web development in HTML